MA

 You apply directly to Goldsmiths using our online application system.

-• A work experience report.
-The work experience report should be up to 1,000 words about recent personal experience of working or volunteering in a Community and/or Youth Work setting.
-It should outline this recent work experience, consisting of a brief description of the agency or project, role within the agency, the responsibilities carried and actual work done.
+- A work experience report.
+This work experience report should be up to 1,000 words about your recent personal experience of working or volunteering in a community development or community arts setting.
+It should outline this recent work experience, consisting of a brief description of the agency or project, your role within the agency, the responsibilities carried out and actual work done.
 You should outline the reflections on learning gained from the work experience

 You'll be able to save your progress at any point and return to your application by logging in using your username/email and password.